If you're one of the 50 million American allergy sufferers, you're used to annoying triggers.

 Regular coat combings can help remove dander, too.
 We recommend brushing your dog outside so the dander flakes won't linger in your home.

-Studies suggest that dog saliva is more of an allergen than dander.
-Some breeds' saliva contains more of the IgE-binding proteins that cause allergic reactions.
+Studies suggest that dog saliva is more of an allergen than skin dander.
+Some breeds' saliva contains more of the IgE-binding proteins that have been shown to cause allergic reactions in sensitive humans.
 If it's your pooches saliva that's causing your allergies, don't let them lick you.

 Understanding why dogs lick in the first place can help you nip this problem in the bud.